jefmud/empress_blog/README.md

 # empress_blog
-empress is a very simple blog
+empress is a very simple blog based on Minimus > 0.4.0